Last Updated on December 24, 2023 by Pamela MacNaughtan

-Chez Tao, a cocktail bar in Saint-Sauveur, has been on my food & drink hitlist for quite awhile.
-Sure the rumors of their inventive cocktails played a big role, but as someone who has spent a lot of time in Southeast Asia, chit chat about their menu was just as intriguing!
+Chez Tao, a cocktail bar in Saint-Sauveur, has been on my food & drink hitlist for quite a while.
+Sure the rumours of their inventive cocktails played a big role, but as someone who has spent a lot of time in Southeast Asia, chit-chat about their menu was just as intriguing!

 Thinking a Thursday would be a ‘slow‘ night, I rolled into Chez Tao the moment the doors opened (yes, I was embarrassed to be that early!), grabbed a table and waited for a couple of friends to arrive.